What Is Coast FIRE vs Barista FIRE? Definitions, Examples & Which One Fits You

 As illustrated today, pursuing Coast FIRE and Barista FIRE can be two solid options that still grant you early on with many of the benefits of financial security, while offering a greater degree of balance, flexibility, and personal well-being in your life.

-💬 I would love to hear your thoughts—do any of these alternatives resonate with you?
+💬 We’d love to hear your thoughts—do any of these alternatives resonate with you?
 Please let us know in the comments if you’ve pursued an alternative to the traditional FI path grind.

 This is the first post of a series where we will discuss further alternatives to following the traditional path to financial independence.
 We envision other posts being related, but not limited, to: pursuing slow FI; engaging in mini-retirements throughout your career; using the power of geoarbitrage to retire early (retiring abroad); lean FIRE; and many others.
 Stay tuned!